carbon-language/carbon-lang/docs/design/expressions/member_access.md

 Unlike the previous case, both simple and compound member access is allowed.

-Facets, such as `T as Cowboy`, also have members.
+Non-type facets, such as `T as Cowboy`, also have members.
 Specifically, the members of the `impl` or `impl`s that form the implementation of `T as Cowboy`.
 Being part of the `impl` rather than the interface, no further [`impl` lookup](#impl-lookup) is needed.

 ```carbon